MihaelGuedes/simple_crawler_api/README.md

 ## 💼 About the project

 <p>
-  This is a simple application made for a stage selection process in the company Inovamind, and follows the REST standard for structuring the project.
+  This is a simple application made for a selection process in the company Inovamind, and follows the REST standard for structuring the project.

-  To understand the API, access the [DOC.](https://docs.google.com/document/d/1_jO-IsHB3OvX3H3Fgsla7PBchohmfTwAoVkLMFhWib4/edit?usp=sharing)
+  To understand the API, access the [DOCUMENTATION.](https://docs.google.com/document/d/1_jO-IsHB3OvX3H3Fgsla7PBchohmfTwAoVkLMFhWib4/edit?usp=sharing)
 </p>

 ## 🛸 Technologies